hackmak/GoL-MIPS/README.md

 What I'm working on currently (as of 12/24):
 - letting the user choose what color pixel they'd like the game to proceed in
 - creating the illusion of an infinite grid by letting patterns go past the borders of the grid, instead of sticking to the edge

-__*Check the wiki for more information on the Game of Life and implementation details.__